microsoft/vscode-spring-initializr/README.md

 - Launch VS Code
 - Press `Ctrl + Shift + P` to open command palette
-- Type `Spring Initializr` to start generating a project
+- Type `Spring Initializr` to start generating a Maven or Gradle project
 - Complete the basic information and choose dependencies from:
     - Search dependencies
     - Last settings
-    - Recommended settings
 - Press F5

 ## Feedback and Questions